-One of the most common goals our clients have is to save for their children’s college expenses.
+One of the most common goals our clients have is to save for their children’s college expenses using a 529 plan.
 Their specific goals widely vary.
 Some parents want to provide tuition at a 2-year community college, and then leave it up to the child to pay for 2 more years at a university, or pay the difference if they want to do all 4 years at a university.
 Other parents want to pay for tuition, room and board at a 4 year in-state college.
 Still others want to pay for both undergraduate and graduate degrees at whatever college the student want to attend.

 Recent 529 College Savings Plan Rule Changes for K-12 Expenses